HenryAWE/asbind20/README.md

 3. If you bind an overloaded function using syntax like `static_cast<return_type(*)()>(&func)` on MSVC, it may crash the compiler.
 The workaround is to write a standalone wrapper function with no overloading, then bind this wrapper to AngelScript.

 4. GCC 12 wrongly [rejects function pointer non-type template parameter without linkage](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=83258).
-This will cause error when generating generic wrapper for a lambda.
+This will cause error when using wrapper with a lambda.
 This has been fixed in GCC 13.2.

 # License
 [MIT License](./LICENSE)